emhart/10-simple-rules-data-storage/manuscript/manuscript.md

   sequences of nucleotides or amino-acids in plain text making it easy to manipulate programmatically.

-* **HDF5** (Hierarchical Data Format) is an open-source binary file format designed to store large amounts of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
+* **Hierarchical Data Format** (HDF5) is an open-source binary file format designed to store large amounts of data (and their associated metadata) by providing a hierarchical structure that could be compared to how a hard drive is organized with directories and files.
 It is maintained by the non-profit HDF Group, a spin off of the National Center for Supercomputing Applications (NCSA).

-* **JSON** is a plain text file format typically used to store arbitrarily structured data in the form of keys and values.
+* **JavaScript Object Notation** (JSON) is a plain text file format typically used to store arbitrarily structured data in the form of keys and values.
 It can be used to store non-relational databases as it does not rely on a tabular data format.
 In many respects, it has been replacing XML.

-* **NetCDF** (Network Common Data Form) is an open-source binary file format designed to store large datasets in array-oriented scientific data as typically used in the geosciences.
+* **Network Common Data Form** (NetCDF) is an open-source binary file format designed to store large datasets in array-oriented scientific data as typically used in the geosciences.
 It is maintained by Unidata, a non-profit member of the University Corporation for Atmospheric Research (UCAR) which is funded by the National Science Foundation.

-* **XML** (Extensible Markup Language) is a markup language and the file format used to store documents written with it.
+* **Extensible Markup Language** (XML) is a markup language and the file format used to store documents written with it.
 It is used to represent arbitrary data structures and is both human and machine-readable.

 ## Programming and algorithms {-}

-* Web **APIs** (Application Programming Interface) provide ways to programmatically query databases through the internet.
+* **Web Application Programming Interface** (API) provide ways to programmatically query databases through the internet.
 They notably allow users to retrieve and work with a small slice of a large dataset.

-* **HDFS** (Hadoop Distributed File System) is a Java-based file system where data is stored in small chunks across multiple redundant nodes.
+* **Hadoop Distributed File System** (HDFS) is a Java-based file system where data is stored in small chunks across multiple redundant nodes.

 * **MapReduce** is a style of programming designed to work with large datasets in parallel computing environments.
 Such programs are composed of a **map** procedure where the dataset is sliced into several pieces, and a **reduce** procedure where summary operations are then applied to each of the slices.

-* **SHA-2** is a family of Secure Hashing Algorithms used in cryptographic analysis, often to verify the integrity of a file.
+* **Secure Hash Algorithm 2** (SHA-2) is a family of Secure Hashing Algorithms used in cryptographic analysis, often to verify the integrity of a file.
 A cryptographic hash function converts a "message" (e.g., passwords, file content) into an encrypted value.
 Cryptographic hash functions are easy to compute from the message, but it should be impossible to recover the message from the output, and any modifications to the message should also modify the output.
 The SHA algorithms are often used in preference to similar tools such as MD5 (mentioned in Rule 8), which are no longer secure.
 All hashing algorithms are vulnerable to brute force attacks.
 Key Derivation Function (KDF) implementations like BCrypt and PBKDF2 are considered significantly more secure, but by design more costly to compute.

 * Apache **Spark** is an open source computing platform for querying large data sets in memory, in contrast to on-disk based methods like MapReduce.

-* **SQL** (Structured Query Language) is a programming language used to interact with relational database management systems.
+* **Structured Query Language** (SQL) is a programming language used to interact with relational database management systems.

 ## Hardware {-}